Vermont Digital Government Summit 2026 Banner

 Tessa Lucey, Safety and Compliance Officer/Chief Privacy Officer, University of Vermont

-Cyber Resilience in Action: Managing Risk in a Modern Threat Landscape
+Cyber Resilience: Managing Risk in a Modern Threat Landscape

 Cyber threats targeting government entities continue to grow in frequency and sophistication.
 How can public sector IT leaders strengthen cybersecurity, manage risk, and leverage AI without introducing new vulnerabilities?
 This session will equip you with practical strategies to enhance incident response, strengthen data governance, and responsibly integrate AI into your security approach.
 Join your peers to take actionable steps toward building a more resilient, adaptive cybersecurity posture.